 A TCP connection is persistent in HTTP/1.1, and multiple HTTP requests can be sent under the same connection.

 The GET request has a URL and headers.
-The URL has a HTTP/version-number that indicates the end.
-The standard headers and values are understood by the server, and ones that it does not understand, it simply rejects.
+The URL has an HTTP/version number that indicates the end.
+The server understands the standard headers and values, and the ones it does not understand, it simply rejects.
 Thus, the end of headers indicates the end of a GET request.
-It doesn’t seem like GET requests are a big problem, do they?
+It doesn’t seem like getting requests is a big problem, do they?

 Content-Length specifies the length of the body of the message in bytes